 - Requiring applicants to have prior work experience in Canada to be eligible for a particular job.

-- Assuming that an applicant will not succeed in a particular job because he or she lacks Canadian experience.
+- Assuming that an applicant will not succeed in a particular job because they lacks Canadian experience.

 - Discounting an applicant's foreign work experience or assign it less weight than their Canadian work experience.